HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 ### 8. Starting a PCoIP Session

-Once the workstations have been added by CAS Manager and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.
+Once the workstations have been added by Anyware Manager and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.
 This can be found through the end of deployment outputs on success.
    - **Note**: If you need to find the `public_ip` of the `cac-load-balancer-ip` output after it has gone away, it can be found on the Azure Portal.
 Select the machine `[prefix]-cac-vm-0` and the **Public IP address** will be shown.

 1. Open the Teradici PCoIP Client and click on **NEW CONNECTION**.